-1. Primary sensory processing disorders
+1. Primary sensory processing disorders.

-2. Physiological imbalance of the immune system that triggers an inflammatory cascade
+2. Physiological imbalance of the immune system that triggers an inflammatory cascade.

-3. A combination of the above
+3. A combination of the above.

-4. An undiagnosed, secondary migraine from an underlying infection or health condition
+4. An undiagnosed secondary migraine from an underlying infection or health condition.

 How Do I Determine My Triggers?

 For individuals with primary physiological imbalances, we provide personalized nutritional and natural medicine recommendations to remove inflammatory triggers, heal the digestive system and restore hormonal imbalances.
-These protocols are evidence-based and specifically formulated based on your history, exam and laboratory results.
+These protocols for treating migraines are evidence-based and specifically formulated based on your history, exam and laboratory results.
 We are able to address all aspects of a person's health and support the body's ability to heal from within.

-Our multi-disciplinary and integrative medicine practice is dedicated to brain health.
+Our multi-disciplinary and integrative practice is dedicated to brain health.
 As a result, we are able to offer a full spectrum of services and care, achieving better outcomes at a much faster pace.

-Free 15 minute consultation
+Free 15 minute Phone consultation